Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 Stage Three:

-The U.S. Immigration Service approval of visa application or receipt of notice requesting additional documentation or evidence to support application.
 In the latter case, our E Visa attorneys will work with the client to provide the additional information to the U.S. Immigration Service and we will prepare a response with the appropriate analysis and legal argument.
-This last scenario would increase the amount of time required to complete the process and may also increase the legal fees due, depending on the amount of additional work required.
+This last scenario is considered additional work and would increase the amount of time required to complete the E visa process and legal fees required, depending on the amount of additional work needed.

-(Adjudication of visa is approximately 120 to 150 days from filing of application with the U.S. Immigration Service, depending on the center’s caseload)
+(The adjudication of an E visa takes approximately 120 to 150 days from the filing date of application with the U.S. Immigration Service, and ultimately depends on the center’s caseload)

 What are the U.S. Immigration Service (USCIS) filing fees?